 Can’t seem to stop eating no matter what you do?
 If you notice that you’re feeding what appears to be your inner child, always looking for a snack or perpetually searching for something to eat when you’re lost for words, feeling hurt, sad, angry, or overwhelmed, I want you to know that you’re not a bad person.
 You don’t suffer from lack of self-control and you’re not lazy, stupid or undisciplined.

 Overeating has been your body’s way of keeping you safe.
-Cutting down on food is not the solution because you’ll only fight harder to get what you feel you need.
+Cutting down on food is not the solution at this point, because you’ll only fight harder to get what you feel you need.

 The long term answer to managing your emotional eating and balancing your relationship with food is giving your inner child what she needs.
 Love.